Henderson police say they won’t release name of guard who accidentally shot jewelry store clerk

 Henderson police will not release the name of the security guard who accidentally shot and killed a jewelry store employee Saturday during an attempted armed robbery, officials said.

-“Releasing any information about the security guard is not going to help solve the crime,” said officer Scott Williams, a Henderson Police Department spokesman said Tuesday.
+“Releasing any information about the security guard is not going to help solve the crime,” Scott Williams, a Henderson Police Department spokesman, said Tuesday.

 Kimberlee Ann Kincaid-Hill, 57, who worked at Jared the Galleria of Jewelry, 1071 W Sunset Road, died after the guard’s round missed the robbery suspect and struck her in the chest.
 The would-be robber ran away empty-handed.